dtkdt100/DolevTorrent/README.md

-# Franco Torrent
+# Dolev Torrent

-FrancoTorrent is an implementeation for the Bittorent Protocol written in C++.
+DolevTorrent is an implementeation for the Bittorent Protocol written in C++.

 This bittorent client if full working with mininova .torrent files.
 I implemented this protocol without using any additiononal helper libraries like boost and etc., I didn't use them only for learning purposes.